 - 2 tablespoons olive oil

 - 4 cheddar cheese slices

 - In a bowl, add mayonnaise, ketchup, mustard, pickle juice, paprika, and garlic powder.
 Mix until smooth.
 Set aside.

 - In a skillet over medium-low heat, add olive oil.
-When warm, add onions to pan and cook until softened and deep golden brown, about 25-30 minutes.
+When warm, add onions to pan and cook until softened and deep golden brown, about 30 minutes or more.
 (If onions begin to dry out or look like they're going to burn, add a splash of water to the pan and reduce the heat slightly.)
 Remove from heat and set aside.

 - Butter one side of each piece of bread.
 In a skillet over medium heat, layer your sandwiches as so: one slice of bread (buttered side down), one slice of swiss cheese, beef patty, caramelized onions, secret sauce, slice of cheddar cheese, and one slice of bread (buttered side up).
 Cook until golden brown on the bottom, flip, and cook until golden brown on the opposite side (this should take 1-2 minutes per side).